Specialism

 The concept of openness has been forged in the courts.
 Understanding this evolution is not just an academic exercise; it provides the intellectual firepower to justify a planning judgment.
 Inspectors reflexively cite these cases - so should you.

-1. Timmins v Gedling BC (2014) – The volume-only era
+1. Timmins v Gedling BC (2014) – Establishing the volumetric baseline

 In what now seems like a distant era, the High Court ruled that visual impact was irrelevant when gauging openness.
 Green J declared it "wrong in principle to arrive at a specific conclusion as to openness by reference to visual impact."
 This led many local planning authorities to rely on mechanistic, cubic-metre maths alone, ignoring design quality, landscape context, or the actual lived experience of the space.